THEOplayer/web-connectors/adscript/README.md

 ## Usage

-First you need to add the Yospace connector to your app :
+First you need to add the AdScript connector to your app :

 * Add as a regular script